-Rebuilding public trust and confidence
+Rebuilding public trust

-- Hold the Chief Constable to account for reform, including delivering against the Angiolini Inquiry and vetting review. - · Hold the Chief Fire Officer to account for reform, including delivering against the Grenfell Inquiry and Serving with Pride plan. - Recruit and retain a skilled, representative police and fire workforce. - · Build social value into all commissioning and purchasing.
+- Hold the Chief Fire Officer to account for reform, including delivering against the Grenfell Inquiry and Serving with Pride plan. - Recruit and retain a skilled, representative police and fire workforce. - Build social value into all commissioning and purchasing.